c4tom/DreamDevBox/docs/custom-container/enable-blackfire.rst

 Enable and configure Blackfire
 ******************************

-This section will guide you through getting Blackfire integrated into the Devilbox.
+This section will guide you through getting Blackfire integrated into the DreamDevBox.

 .. seealso::
    * |ext_lnk_blackfire_github|